bobbadshy/touchosc_obxd_template/README.md

 If you have any ideas or want to contribute to the project yourself, feel free to fork it and submit the changes back to me.

+## Planned features

+- Light color scheme
+- Randomize button, with a toggle to individually include/exclude each controls section from randomize.
+The preset manager actually already has a randomize button in its settings panel.
+However, "Randomize" is a very nice thing to have to get started on a sound, and I want to add a button directly next to the fader controls.
+- More keyboard features:
+  - Extra panel with xy pad and faders for all midi supported modulations (pitch, vibrato, tremolo, etc.)
+  - Separate keyboard zoom ..less octaves, but bigger keys :)
+- ...

 ## Links